buuhuu/crosswalk-converter/README.md

 During the installation a few files will be copied into your project, some of them may be changed and others not.
 It is recommended to keep the files unchanged so that they can be automatically updated when updating the crosswalk-converter package.

-After the installation it is required to configure the origin from which the content to be converted should be fetched.
+After the installation it is required to configure the origin from which the content should be fetched.
 This can be done by changing the `converter.yaml` file installed in the root of the project.

 ### converter.yaml